jsulam-jhu/EN.580.709/Project Instructions.md

 8. You are to present your project to the class during the last two weeks of classes (10-15 min presentation).

 #### Grading Criteria:
-The project will be graded according to:
+The project will be evaluated on:
 * Effort
 * Demonstration of subject understanding
 * Originality (and elegance of the solution, if appropriate)